gilligan-ees-4760/EES_4760_5760_website/content/overview.md

 models.
 {{% NETLOGO %}} is a widely used system that is both powerful and easy to learn, so you can quickly start to program your own models.

+# **Goals for the Course**

+My goals for this course are that at the end of the semester:
+* You will understand what scientific modeling is, including mathematical and computational modeling.
+* You will become skilled with the {{% NETLOGO %}} programming language and be able to use it for coding complete agent-based models.
+* You will be able to use the ODD (Overview, Design concepts, and Details) method to document your own agent-based models and to understand how other people's models work.
+* You will be able to use computational models scientifically, performing experiments and interpreting their results in order to learn about the causes and mechanisms of complex systems phenomena in the real world.
+* You will understand the Pattern Oriented Modeling methodology and be able to use it to design, conduct, and interpret experiments with agent-based models.

 # **Structure of the Course:**